 In terms of what this case is about, I think the main point the ACC has said is this case is about claimants dying without compensation while we're in bankruptcy.
 This is a very important point, your Honor.
 Obviously, we sympathize with the claimants.
 They have a horrible disease.
 That is the one fact we all know.
-Now there could be disputes as to whether we or someone caused it, but they clearly have these diseases, okay?
+Now there could be disputes as to whether we or debtors have been, roughly, 3 percent of the money paid to any

+1 someone caused it, but they clearly have these diseases, okay?

-But the important point, your Honor, is historically, these
+2 But the important point, your Honor, is historically, these being paid to these claimants through other tort defendants in